 The oil absorption figure has been arrived at from the pigment manufacturer's literature or artist reference sources (see the bottom of the Pigment Database's main page for a complete list of reference works).
 The higher the oil absorption, generally, the longer it will take to dry when used in oil painting.
 The addition of driers, siccatives, retardants and other additives can effect the drying time of any specific formulation, or they can be added by the artist to speed up or slow down the drying of oil paints.
-In some literature the oil absorption rate is given as ml/100g, although not tectonically the same as g/100g, for the purposes of this database they a virtually he same (a ml is a gram of water, not oil).
+In some literature the oil absorption rate is given as ml/100g, although not technically the same as g/100g, for the purposes of this database they are close enough.

 Depending on the specifications i have available I may also use the following designations:

 H = High; - These pigments absorb a lot of oil.